NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_eddy_heat_fluxes/doc/stc_eddy_heat_fluxes.rst

 Last update: 2022-05-03

-This POD assesses the action of vertically propagating planetary-scale stationary waves on the polar winter/spring stratosphere.
-The vertical component of the Eliassen-Palm Flux is approximately proportional to the eddy heat flux, v'T', where v is the meridional wind, and T is the temperature (see Andrews et al., 1987).
+This POD assesses the interaction of vertically propagating planetary-scale stationary waves on the polar winter/spring stratosphere.
+The vertical component of the Eliassen-Palm Flux is approximately proportional to the zonal mean eddy heat flux, v'T', where v is the meridional wind, and T is the temperature (see Andrews et al., 1987).
 Thus, this POD uses the eddy heat flux at 100 hPa as a proxy for the vertical flux of waves entering the stratosphere.

-In general, when the time-integrated eddy heat flux in the lowermost stratosphere is above/below normal, the polar stratospheric circulation should be weaker/stronger than normal, with warmer/colder temperatures, respectively (see Newman, et al., 2001).
+In general, when the time-integrated eddy heat flux in the lowermost stratosphere is above normal, the polar stratospheric circulation should be weaker than normal with warmer temperatures; similarly, when the eddy heat flux is below normal, the circulation should be stronger than normal with colder temperatures (see Newman, et al., 2001).
 The eddy heat fluxes entering the stratosphere are primarily driven by vertically propagating planetary-scale Rossby waves which have both stationary and transient components.
 This POD calculates eddy heat fluxes using monthly mean fields, and thus it primarily measures these relationships for stationary waves (since in the monthly mean the transient waves will be averaged out).

 This POD makes two kinds of figures from provided model data: